Ordinance C1 - Financial Matters

 3. Breach of this Ordinance may result in disciplinary action being taken against the person concerned under the terms of their employment contract with the College or a Subsidiary Company or, in the case of students, under the College Disciplinary Procedure.

-4. It is the duty of the Chief Financial Officer and the College Secretary & Registrar to ensure that this Ordinance is reviewed periodically and modified where necessary to reflect organisational or other changes within the College.
+4. This Ordinance is to be reviewed at least once every three years, and modified where necessary to reflect organisational or other changes within the College.

-5. The College Cabinet, acting on the advice of the Chief Financial Officer, is empowered by this Ordinance to devise Financial Regulations to ensure the efficient management and good conduct of the all the College’s finances.
-The Endowment Board is required to devise and approve detailed financial regulations for the Endowment.
-The President of the Imperial College Union and the Directors of each Subsidiary Company are required to devise detailed financial regulations suited to the needs of their parts of the College, such regulations to be approved by the President with the advice of the Director of Financial Management.
+5. The Chief Financial Officer, is empowered by this Ordinance to devise Financial Regulations to ensure the efficient management and good conduct of the all the College’s finances, including the Endowment and the College’s subsidiary companies.
+The President of the Imperial College Union is required to devise detailed financial regulations which are suited to the needs of Imperial College Union, such regulations to be approved by the Chief Financial Officer.
 In the event of conflict between this Ordinance and any such subordinate regulations this Ordinance shall prevail.

 6. Unless defined otherwise in the following paragraphs, words which have been defined in the College’s Charter, Statutes or Ordinances shall (unless the context requires otherwise), bear the same meaning in this Ordinance.
 Rules of Interpretation applying to the Charter, Statutes or Ordinances (and in particular those contained in Ordinance A1), shall apply.
 The words and phrases “other”, “including” and “in particular” shall not limit the generality of any preceding words, or be construed as being limited to the same class as the preceding words where a wider construction is possible